do-your-own-seo/do-your-own-seo.github.io/README.md

 * Post sharing buttons (Twitter, Facebook, LinkedIn, Reddit) + social meta tags.
 * Schema.org markup (WebSite, WebPage, BlogPosting).

-NB! *TOCs for the posts are compiled manually, because I prefer to change the anchor text when necessary.
+NB!
+TOCs for the posts are compiled manually, because I prefer to change the anchor text when necessary.
 You might want to use the [Jekyll-toc](https://github.com/toshimaru/jekyll-toc) plugin instead.
-In this case, you can remove the "snippet" variable from the front matter and use {{ post.excerpt }} in templates.*
+In this case, you can remove the "snippet" variable from the front matter and use {{post.excerpt}} in templates.

 ## Background